Qualitative data analysis methods. Wow, that’s a mouthful.

 So, qualitative analysis is easier than quantitative, right?

-Not so fast there!
-In many ways, qualitative data can be incredibly challenging and time-consuming to analyse and interpret.
-At the end of your data collection phase (e.g. your interviews or focus groups), which itself takes a lot of time, you may have pages and pages of texts or hours of audio to work through.
-You may have subtle nuances of interactions or discussions which have danced around in your mind, and which were scribbled down into partial thoughts in messy field notes.
-Then you need to make sense of it all.
-But how?
-Well, that’s what qualitative data analysis (QDA, if you’re fancy) is all about.
+Well…. not quite.
+In many ways, qualitative data can be challenging and time-consuming to analyse and interpret.
+At the end of your data collection phase (which itself takes a lot of time), you’ll likely have many pages of text-based data or hours upon hours of audio to work through.
+You might have subtle nuances of interactions or discussions that have danced around in your mind, or that you scribbled down in messy field notes.

 Without further delay, let’s get into it.